-To start with let’s ask when should I start to market it?
+To start with let’s ask when should I start to market it.
 Luckily this question is the easiest to answer.
 You should’ve started to market it about a year ago, probably earlier.
-In fact, start marketing it before it’s even remotely built.
+Start marketing it before it’s even remotely built.
 Why?
 Marketing takes time, so so so much time.
-It can take a year to get any traction in the absolutely crowded market space.
+It can take a year to get any traction in the crowded market space.
 So start now.

 In terms of how you should market your business and get your first revenue in the door, that’s another ball game altogether.